 However, this calls into question the difficulty that patients face in bringing a lawsuit against the proper defendant in a hernia mesh case.
 While most plaintiffs have a way of tracking the maker of the hernia mesh that was implanted in their body, it is certainly possible that they may simply not know which company made the defective product.
 Where many plaintiffs may have difficulty is that hernia meshes may fray and migrate over time, and the side effects and complications may not become apparent until years after the initial surgery.
 In this event, there may be challenges recreating from their medical records the name and maker of the hernia mesh.
 It may also be difficult to discern the brand of the hernia mesh without that since it can shrivel and become disfigured over time.

-There is large Physiomesh multidistrict litigation against Johnson & Johnson in Federal Court for hernia mesh products.
-This case has been moved to federal court in Georgia.
-In addition, there is a consolidated J& J / Ethicon state proceeding being heard in New Jersey, where Johnson & Johnson is based.
-This state Court proceed is a Multicounty Litigation (MCL) litigation.
-This consolidated New Jersey case is for Prolene Hernia system and proceed hernia mesh.
-Notably, Ethicon Prolene mesh is not part of this state consolidated proceeding.
-There are also individual state court lawsuits or the various Ethicon mesh.
-Kline’s case was a state court case heard in New Jersey.
+- In addition, there is a consolidated J& J / Ethicon State Court proceeding being heard in New Jersey, where Johnson & Johnson is based.
+This state Court proceeding is a Multicounty Litigation (MCL) litigation.
+This consolidated New Jersey case is for Prolene Hernia system

 If you or a loved one has received hernia mesh in surgery and has experienced side effects or required additional surgery to fix what the hernia mesh did not, you may have a legal cause of action against Johnson & Johnson or the company that made the hernia mesh.
 It is vital to speak with a lawyer as soon as possible because you have a limited amount of time to file a lawsuit after you begin to experience side effects.
 Your consultation with your hernia mesh attorney is at no cost to you, and you owe nothing if your attorney is not successful in helping you recover money.